PatrickJS/cli-book/chapter-two/chapter-two.md

 ##Configuring package.json for command line tools

-There are a couple specal attributes you need to configure to allows a global installation to register commands with the command prompt.
+To allow your script to be run from the terminal, there are a couple of configurations in `package.json` you need to be aware of.

 ###Prefer Global

-The first property to add is ```preferGlobal```. preferGloabl is a handy little property that tells npm this module is intended to be install globally and used from the terminal.
+The first property to add is `preferGlobal`. `preferGloabl` is a handy little property that tells npm this module is intended to be install globally and used from the terminal.
 If a user tries to install the module locally, npm will warn them that the package is intended for global installation.

-todo - add the entire file so they know

 ```
 {